PolyhedralDev/TerraDocs/_sources/config/development/pack-from-scratch/index.rst.txt

     Addons defined under the ``addons`` parameter are specified as :ref:`key-value pairs <key-value-pair>` where the key specifies the addon name, and the value specifies the required addon version(s).

+    The string ``1.+`` means that the pack can use any version of the addon where the major version (the first number) is 1, and the minor version (second number) is 0 or above.

     .. note::